damballa/parkour/doc/intro.md

 and/or are tied to a serialization method registered with the Hadoop serialization framework.
 Parkour by default automatically handles unwrapping any input objects and re-wrapping any output objects which are not compatible with the configured task output type.
-The example job use the `Writable` `Text` and `LongWritable` types, but the task code deals entirely with native string and integers.
+The example job uses the `Writable` `Text` and `LongWritable` types, but the task code deals entirely with native strings and integers.

-### Remote and local-only arguments

-Not everything is serializable, and it is frequently useful to use non-serializable values (such as configuration steps) when constructing the job graph.
-The `parkour.graph` API supports this by accepting two separate argument vectors in the `execute` function, and passing them as separate vectors to the user-provided graph-building var.

-Parkour EDN-serializes the first vector into the job configuration, and passes those same arguments to each remote invocation of the graph-building function.
-This gives task functions easy access to job parameters etc.  Parkour only passes the second vector when it calls the graph-builder locally to assemble the set of jobs to execute.
-Remote tasks will receive `nils`.

-This remote/local separation makes graph-building more flexible, but you must be careful to ensure that local-only arguments do not affect the shape of the constructed graph or the execution of task functions.
-If the local and remote job graphs will not match, task execution will not work correctly.

 ### Results

-Although not shown in this example, the return value of the `execute` function is a vector of dseqs for the graph tail node results.
-These dseqs may be consumed locally, or passed as inputs to additional job graphs.
+Although not shown in this example, the return value of the `execute` function is a vector of dseqs for the graph leaf node results.
+These dseqs may be consumed locally, or used as inputs for additional job graphs.